National brain tumour research funding needs to increase to £35 million a year

 Brain Tumour Research is delighted to announce it is funding Member Charity brainstrusts’s Patient Research Involvement Movement (PRIME) which is focused on ensuring clinical research projects are aligned with the needs of patients.
 Patient and public involvement and engagement (PPI&E) is key to attracting funding for research and PRIME has already helped to attract over £17m of investment by matching scientists and clinical researchers with brain tumour patients.

-The vision of brainstrust is for everyone with a brain tumour to feel less afraid, less alone and more in control and, through PRIME, it is bringing people with direct experience of life with a brain tumour into contact with the clinical research community where they can have direct input and help shape studies and secure funding for research and clinical trials.
+The vision of brainstrust is for everyone with a brain tumour to feel less afraid, less alone and more in control and, through PRIME, it is bringing people with direct experience of living with a brain tumour into contact with the clinical research community where they can have direct input and help shape studies and secure funding for research and clinical trials.

 An international team of researchers have found that cancer cells can gravitate toward certain mechanical "sweet spot" environments.
 Looking at both brain cancer and breast cancer cells the team placed cells between two environments, a ‘stiffer’ region and a ‘softer’ region, and observed where they accumulated.
 The study, which is published in Nature Materials, has provided new insights into how cancer invades the body and could help scientists and engineers understand better how cancer spreads and this knowledge could then improve future treatments.

 A recent phase I clinical trial led by Boston researchers has generated promising results for a new blocking antibody therapy that targets a protein critical to medulloblastoma cells’ ability to multiply and spread.
-In this phase I safety clinical trial, 15 children with relapsed or refractory medulloblastomas that did not respond to other treatments received different doses of an antibody called TB-403, which targets a protein expressed in these cancers.
-Although treatment was safe, there were no tumour regressions with most of the patient’s experiencing stabilisation of their disease and this persisted for more than 100 days in four patients.
+In this phase 1 safety clinical trial, 15 children with relapsed or refractory medulloblastomas that did not respond to other treatments received different doses of an antibody called TB-403, which targets a protein expressed in these cancers.
+Although treatment was safe, there were no tumour regressions with most of the patients experiencing stabilisation of their disease and this persisted for more than 100 days in four patients.

 The trial findings are published in Clinical Cancer Research.